creatorsgarten/garden-gate/README.md

 8. Create an `.env` file and put in `ID_TOKEN=<id-token>`

-9. Run the simulator (in another terminal):
+9. Run the build script in watch mode:

     ```sh
-    bun src/simulator.ts
+    pnpm run build --watch
     ```

-10. Run the server:
+10. Run the simulator (in another terminal):

     ```sh
-    bun src/index.ts
+    node dist/simulator.js
     ```

+11. Run the server:

+    ```sh
+    node dist/index.js
+    ```

-11. Use VS Code [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to test the API by clicking the **Send Request** link in the code blocks below.
+12. Use VS Code [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to test the API by clicking the **Send Request** link in the code blocks below.

 Generate an access card: